XCraftCoder/stremio-prowlarr/README.md

 - [x] Support exclusions (Remux, CAM) ...
 - [x] Check if it matches IMDB
 - [ ] Only download necessary files
+- [ ] Identify fileID by file size
+- [ ] Identify fileID by file type